-It is possible that the main title of the report Arthritis, Reactive is not the name you expected.
+It is possible that the main title of the report Reactive Arthritis is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Reactive arthritis is a general term for a form of joint inflammation (arthritis) that develops as a "reaction" to an infection in another area of the body (i.e., outside of the joints).
 Joint inflammation is characterized by redness, swelling, pain and warmth in and around the affected joint.
-In reactive arthritis, the joints of the lower limbs are most often affected.
+In reactive arthritis, the large joints of the lower limbs and the sacroiliac joints are most often affected.
 Two other common symptoms of reactive arthritis are inflammation of the urinary tract and inflammation of the membrane (conjunctiva) that lines the eyelids (conjunctivitis).
 These three characteristic symptoms may occur separately, all at once or not at all.
 Additional symptoms such as fever, weight loss, lower back pain and heel pain may also occur.
 Reactive arthritis usually develops following a bout with certain bacterial infections including Chlamydia, Salmonella, Shigella, Yersinia, and Campylobacter.